 Not many things compare to a homegrown ruby red tomato at the end of summer.
 Although, I think fried green tomatoes might be a close second.
 I could make a meal out of them!
-Scroll down to find out how to make fried green tomatoes fast and easy, but first… what kind of green tomatoes make the best fried green tomatoes?
+If you love fried green tomatoes, then scroll down to find out how to make them fast and easy, but first… what kind of green tomatoes make the best fried green tomatoes?

 What are the best tomatoes for frying?

 It used to be when you’d go grocery shopping or plant tomatoes there were only a few varieties to pick from… all of them red.
 Nowadays with the resurgence of heirlooms, we have green, black, stripes, orange and yellow.
 So which ones are best for making your fried green tomatoes?

 At first guess, you might go for the tomato that stays green once it’s fully ripened.
 That would be a poor choice.
 You want to pick any medium sized unripened tomato.
 If you have your own tomato plant, awesome!

 Pick a load of them before you have too many on your hands or the bugs get them.
 They should be very firm and fairly dry when you cut into them.
 If you’re not growing your own, most superstores have plenty of hard, pale, and fairly unripe ones.
 These are excellent for frying.

 My grandparents were from Norcross, GA and always had fresh sliced tomatoes on the dinner table.
 As a kid, I didn’t like them because the high acidity burned my tongue.
 On a rare occasion Maw-maw would fry up a batch of unripened green ones, and boy, was I in heaven!

 She always used cornmeal and her big black cast iron skillet.
 I find that cornmeal comes off easily and ends up burning in the pan when I’m doing a lot of them.
 That’s why I recommend using crushed Ritz crackers.
 Plus, if you give them a triple coat that will insure you’ve got a crispy golden crust every time.

 How to Make Fried Green Tomatoes